Starting Small in European Real Estate

 Step 4: Start Your First Investment

-3. Read the risk disclosures — Every investment should clearly state what could go wrong
+3. Read the risk disclosures.
+Every investment should state clearly what could go wrong.

-5. Document your reasoning — Write down why you chose this property
+5. Document your reasoning.
+Write down why you chose this property.

 Step 5: Grow Systematically